 This is a super simple beer bread recipe.
 It’s mildly sweet bread but goes great with the pulled pork.
 It isn’t a typical, let it rise type recipe so your loaf looks rustic when coming out but it tastes amazing.

-3 cups self rising flour
+3 cups self rising flour½ cup granulated sugar

 ½ tsp salt